facebook/react/docs/docs/reference-test-renderer.md

 testInstance.findAllByType(type)
 ```

-Find all descendant testInstances that matches the provided type.
+Find all descendant test instances with the provided `type`.

 ### `testInstance.findAllByProps()`